KPUS

-KPUS (104.5 MHz, "104.5 The Eagle") is a commercial FM radio station broadcasting a classic rock music format.
-Licensed to Gregory, Texas, and serving the Corpus Christi metropolitan area, it is owned by John Bushman, through licensee ICA Radio, Ltd. The studios are on South Padre Island Drive (Texas State Highway 358) in Corpus Christi.
+KPUS (104.5 FM, "104.5 The Eagle") is a commercial radio station licensed to Gregory, Texas, United States, and serving the Corpus Christi metropolitan area.
+Owned by John Bushman through licensee ICA Radio, Ltd., it carries a classic rock format, with studios on South Padre Island Drive (Texas State Highway 358) in Corpus Christi.

-KPUS is a Class C3 station with an effective radiated power (ERP) of 14,000 watts.
-The transmitter is on Avenue B at 8th Street in Ingleside, Texas.
+KPUS's transmitter is sited on Avenue B at 8th Street in Ingleside, Texas.

 History

 While it was still a construction permit, the station was assigned the call letters KBHD on July 17, 1998.
 On September 18, 1998, the station changed its call sign to KKPN.